XBLA and PSN release dates? Europe? Australia?

 PC: Very Low settings cause more loading?!

 The Very Low settings will cause longer loading screens (considerably so).
 This is due to the fact that all textures will have to be loaded into memory in a different way.
-It is advisable to try Low settings before Very Low, and see if that would be acceptable, because Very Low can be painful to try out.
-We may have some fixes coming for this but no promises (the fix would be a predefined data package of around 300 MB, which we may or may not make available later - sorry).
+It is advisable to try Low settings before Very Low, and see if that would be acceptable.

 PC: Overscan / refresh rate issues (HDMI, black borders, etc)